Huaian Jiangsu, China Travel Guide

 Embrace the cultural differences with an open mind and respectful attitude.

-Ensuring reliable internet access and phone service is important for finding your way and staying in touch.
+Ensuring reliable internet access and phone service is vital for figuring out your way and staying in touch.

 Overcome language barriers with getting ready and readily available translation tools.

-Make your airport experience more pleasant and handle any travel delays effectively.
+Make your airport experience nicer and handle any travel delays effectively.

 Accessibility infrastructure is still developing.
-Sidewalks can be uneven, and ramps are not widely distributed.
+Sidewalks can be uneven, plus ramps are not widely distributed.

 Services for visual or hearing impairments are limited.
 Personal assistance is often required.